SRON-Earth/Balsa/Documentation/BalsaManual.md

 **N.B. for training purposes, it is usually necessary to create a balanced training set, even if the sample is taken from an unbalanced population!**

 In the example of the fruit machine, let's assume that the endless stream of fruit that comes onto the conveyor belt consists of 78% apples and 22% oranges.
 The class probabilities in the population are then 0.78 and 0.22.
 A sample containing 1000 pieces of fruit drawn from the belt may contain 763 apples and 237 oranges.
 The relative class frequencies in that sample are 0.763 and 0.237.
 Both the sample and the population are unbalanced.
 In order to create a balanced training set, we can randomly pick exactly 237 apples from the unbalanced set.
 Combined with the 237 oranges, we then have a balanced training set of 474 points.
+Alternatively, we could randomly draw 763 oranges from the set of 237, allowing some oranges to be picked more than once.
+This data inflation process is called *bootstrapping*.

 <a name="theoryprobabilitiesandodds"></a>
 ### Probabilities and Odds [(top)](#tableofcontents)